mercadopago/devsite-docs/guides/plugins/unofficial/vtex/gateway-affiliations.en.md

 # Register gateway affiliations

 A **gateway affiliation** is a set of settings that represent the processing of your payments with a gateway of your choice, in this case **Mercado Pago**.
-This allows you to decide through which gateway the different types of transactions will be processed in your VTEX store.

-You can use the **MercadoPagoV2 gateway affiliation** to process payments with Credit Card, Debit Card, Mercado Pago Offline and Checkout Pro.
+With this, you can choose which payments gateway will process the different types of transactions from your VTEX store, using the **MercadoPagoV2 gateway affiliation** to process payments with Credit Card, Debit Card, Mercado Pago Offline and Checkout Pro.

 ## Creating a MercadoPagoV2 gateway affiliation

-> WARNING
->
-> Important
->
-> If you have a MercadoPagoV1 affiliation, we recommend that you [migrate to MercadoPagoV2](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/unofficial/vtex/mp1-mp2-migration). for security reasons.

 ----[mlb]----